-Details.
-Details.
-Details.
-As much as you may not like it, details are what auto insurance is all about.
-If you've ever actually read your policy (and shame on you if you haven't) you know that auto insurance can be very complicated, especially when it comes to your claim.
+If you've ever actually read your policy, you know auto insurance can be very complicated, especially when it comes to filing claims and receiving an insurance claim check.
 There's really no way around it, though.
 It's complicated by nature.
-One of those details has to do with who actually get paid when a policyholder makes a claim.
+One of those details has to do with who actually receives payment when a policyholder makes a claim.

-There are a number of basic factors involved in the "who gets the money" question.
+There are a number of basic factors involved in determining who gets the money.
 The first has to do with who is actually paying for the damages.
-This depends almost always on who caused the accident (Michigan check here).
+This almost always depends on who caused the accident, unless you live in a no-fault state like Michigan.
 If the insured (that's you) is at fault, then your insurance company will be footing the repair bill.

-But what if it's the other driver's fault?
-In that case, it's the other driver's insurer that's on the line.
-This is what is known as a "third-party" claim.
-That is, you, the damaged party, are seeking payment for your damages from the at-fault driver and his or her insurance company, two parties with whom you have no contractual agreement.
-Hence the term "third-party."
+If it's the other driver's fault, the other driver's insurer is on the hook for the expenses.
+This is known as a "third-party" claim.
+That is, you, the damaged party, are seeking payment for your damages from the at-fault driver and their insurance company—two parties with whom you have no contractual agreement; hence the term "third party."

 When There's a Loan on Your Car

 Things can get a little complicated if there's a loan on your car.
 Your insurer knows there is a loan on your vehicle and maintains information on that loan.
 Therefore, when a policyholder makes a claim for damages, the insurance company normally will make the claim check out to both the insured and the lien holder.
 Since the lien holder continues to have an interest in the insured vehicle, it wants to be sure the claim payment actually is used on repairs and not on a policy holder's new ultra-HD TV or vacation in the Bahamas.